nextcloud/user_retention/README.md

 # 👤🗑 Account retention (formerly User retention)

-Accounts are deleted when they did not log in within the given number of days.
-This will also delete all files and other data associated with the account.
+Accounts are disabled or deleted when they did not log in within the given number of days.
+In case of deletion, this will also delete all files and other data associated with the account.

 * 🛂 Different retention possible for normal accounts and accounts of the [guests app](https://apps.nextcloud.com/apps/guests)
 * ⛔ Exclude accounts based on group memberships (default: admin group)